upper/site/tour/tutorials/sql-builder/04/README.md

 ...
 ```

-Using raw SQL does not mean you'll have to map Go fields manually.
-You can use
-the `NewIterator` method to make mapping easier:
+Use the `NewIterator` method to make mapping easier:

 ```go
 iter := sess.SQL().NewIterator(rows)